 The artists that receive funding from Future's Venture will produce art that is open to viewing from a wide and diverse range of audiences and directly to those involved in the practice development.
-We have worked hard to focus on artists and arts practice that is not securing traditional funds, either because artists are new to delivering on projects or because their work is challenging mainstream voices.
-In this way we are enabling the widest possible engagement in arts practice, not just traditional entrants to the field.
+We have worked hard to focus on artists and arts practice that is not securing traditional funds, either because artists have no track record, or because their work is challenging mainstream voices.
+In this way, we are enabling the widest possible engagement in arts practice, not just traditional entrants to the field.
 This benefit is felt by audiences and the public who see themselves reflected in the work produced, can engage at all levels and be proactive in the project activities.